 I also like the immersive feel to most of the audiobooks.
 It reminds me a little of Francais Authentique, though a bit more accessible to lower level students.
 The transcripts can act as a nice crutch here when you don’t quite understand everything.

-What French Today lacks in a modern feel, it makes up for with quality content.
+Overall I came away quite impressed with French Today.
 If you’re not sure if it’s a good fit for you, I’d suggest trying out the free 2.5 hour audiobook.